Hanover Press

 Original Protestant Academic & Classic Baptist Literature

-Guided by over forty seasoned academics and pastors, Hanover Press is committed to producing original Protestant academic theology and re-printing classic Baptist literature with the quality of a university press and the ecclesial focus of an evangelical publisher.
+Guided by over forty seasoned academics and pastors, Hanover Press publishes original Protestant academic theology and re-prints classic Baptist literature with the quality of a university press and the ecclesial focus of an evangelical publisher.

 Current and Forthcoming Publications